5 Common Signs Of PTSD

 3. Digestive issues

-Research shows that some people who live with PTSD also face gastrointestinal (GI) issues like irritable bowel syndrome (IBS), which can cause diarrhea, constipation, bloating, and cramping.
+Research shows that some people with PTSD also face gastrointestinal (GI) issues like irritable bowel syndrome (IBS), which can cause diarrhea, constipation, bloating, and cramping.
 In a study of 184 veterans with PTSD, researchers found that 36% of participants experienced stomach discomfort and 25% had symptoms of IBS specifically.

 One reason for this relatively high prevalence of stomach issues could be that the nervousness and tension associated with PTSD can increase levels of the stress hormone cortisol, which can contribute to gastrointestinal distress.
 PTSD can also cause an individual to turn to maladaptive coping mechanisms like smoking and alcohol consumption, which can cause GI issues as well.